 What to look for examining a vinyl record – The Vinyl Inspector

-We hope the vinyl records we buy will be perfect, but the sad reality is that with the passage of fifty years, passing through the hands of many owners, vinyl has often been handled carelessly, and played on equipment that raised the risk of damage with each play.
-Probably as many as 80-90% of records sold in the Fifties and Sixties have been filtered out by dealers as unsaleable today.
-Of the remaining 10-20% in acceptable condiition, many are still less than perfect.
+We hope the vinyl records we buy will be perfect.
+The reality is that with the passage of fifty years, passing through the hands of many owners, vinyl has often been handled carelessly, and played on equipment that raised the risk of damage – the portable record player.
+Probably as much as 80% of records sold in the Fifties and Sixties have been filtered out of the market as unsaleable today.
+Of the remaining 20% , many are still less than perfect.

 Examine the vinyl

-View records critically in good natural light or under a strong lamp, tilting to catch reflections which reveal any defects in the vinyl surface.
+Normal dim room-light is not revealing of condition.
+View records critically in bright natural sunlight light or under a strong lamp, tilting to catch reflections which reveal any defects in the vinyl surface.
 In a shop, ask if you can take the record to the window.
+Examine the record methodically and slowly, as some records can be superficially perfect, but a faults can be very small, isolated in a tiny area of just a couple of grooves.
+Anything that looks like surface damage, trace gently with fingertip to determine whether it can be felt.

 - The start of the first track on each side is where the first needle drop occurs and where damage is most likely to occur, clicks, pops, greasy fingerprints which attract dust and grit.
 The first four or five revolutions may be worse than the rest of the record, and will benefit most from use of a proper record cleaning machine.